 If a respondent has another (second) job, industry information was not collected at the time of the ATUS interview.
 However, information on the respondent's second job can be obtained from the final CPS interview.
 IND_OJ_CPS8 reports the industry information for that job using the same four-digit Census industry codes as IND.
 IND2_OJ_CPS8 reports industry information for the second job using the broader categories.

-From 2003-2008, ATUS and CPS follow the 2002 Census Industry classification system.
-Beginning in the January 2009, industry data were classified using the 2007 Census Industry classification system.
+From 2003-2008, industry in ATUS follows the 2002 Census Industry classification system.
+Beginning in the 2009 ATUS, industry data were classified using the 2007 Census Industry classification system.
 Starting January 2014, industry data were classified using the 2012 Census Industry classification system.
+From 2020 forward, industry data were classified using the 2017 Industry Classification system.

 - Employed ATUS respondents.